UMNLibraries/oracle-json-api-2021-04/slides.md

 )
 ```
 ---
+## ETL vs ELT

+Unlike a more traditional ETL approach, in which we would Extract and Transform
+the data before Loading it, what we've described so far is ELT.
+We've Extracted
+and Loaded JSON records, but we've done no Transforming.
+---
-### Proof-of-Concept: JSON API views
+## JSON API views

-We're attempting to replace the traditional, relational tables of our first
+### A Transformation Proof-of-Concept

+We have an application already using tables created via ETL, in which we
+transform the data before loading, to prepare it for insertion into a
+highly normalized relational schema.

-attempt with views built using the JSON API.
+Can we create views of the JSON records that replicate that schema?
+---
+## Problem: JSON views are slow!

 All but narrowly filtered `SELECT`s are too slow to do in real time.
+You can
-You can index inside JSON and query for one or many indexed records but querying the whole table is far too slow.
+index inside JSON and query for one or many indexed records but querying the
----
+whole table is far too slow.
+vvv
 ### Solution: Materialized views

-- refreshed on a specific schedule or on demand.
+Refreshed on a specific schedule or on demand,
-- after filling source tables JSON documents in our ETL process
+after loading JSON documents into the source tables.
----
+vvv
-#### Create a materialized view
+### Create a materialized view
 ```sql
 CREATE MATERIALIZED VIEW json_viewname
   BUILD DEFERRED